 - Stop smoking.

-- Know your family history and inform your eye doctor.
+- Know your household history and inform your eye doctor.

-- Proper nutrition and regular exercise: Research indicates that a healthy diet rich in “Eyefoods” with key nutrients for the eyes such as orange peppers, kale, and spinach as well as regular exercise may reduce your risks or slow the progression of AMD.
+- Proper nutrition and regular exercise: Research shows that a healthy diet plan abundant in “Eyefoods” with crucial nutrients for the eyes such as orange peppers, kale, and spinach along with routine exercise may decrease your risks or slow the progression of AMD.

 - Maintain healthy cholesterol levels and blood pressure.

-- Dietary supplements: Studies by the National Eye Institute called AREDs and ARED2 indicated that a high dosage of supplements of zinc, vitamin C, vitamin E, and lutein may slow the progression of advanced dry AMD (it is not recommended for those without AMD or early AMD).
-Speak to a doctor before taking these supplements because there may be associated risks involved.
+- Dietary supplements: Studies by the National Eye Institute called AREDs and ARED2 indicated that a high dose of supplements of zinc, vitamin C, vitamin E, and lutein may slow the development of sophisticated dry AMD (it is not advised for those without AMD or early AMD).
+Talk to a physician prior to taking these supplements since there might be associated dangers involved.